 - That has not been prior to five years

-- That has turnover that does not exceed INR 25 crore in any preceding financial year
+- That has a turnover that does not exceed INR 25 crore in any preceding financial year

 - And is working towards innovation, development, substitution or commercialization of new products, processes or services motivated by technology or intellectual property